Research Data Management Institutional Strategy

 Introduction

-Well-managed research data is recognized as an international best practice and as contributing to the reach and impact of research.
-Data management plans (DMPs) and data deposit are also increasingly required for funding applications or journal submissions.
+Well-managed research data* is recognized as an international best practice, as contributing to the reach and impact of research.
 In March 2021, the Tri-Agency adopted a policy on RDM.
 The policy requires each post-secondary institution and research hospital eligible to administer CIHR, NSERC or SSHRC funds to create an institutional RDM strategy and notify the agencies when it has been completed.
 The strategy must be made publicly available on the institution’s website with appropriate contact information on who is going to administer the strategy.
+Data management plans (DMPs) and data deposit are two additional elements identified in the policy and are increasingly required for funding applications or journal submissions.
+In addition, best practices to help safeguard your research according to the National Security Guidelines for Research Partnerships includes ensuring sound research data management practices.

 Queen’s goal is to provide a range of clear and accessible tools, technologies, and support services to meet the needs of researchers throughout the research data life cycle.
 Our research-centered approach means we will promote wise practices around data management planning and data deposit, permitted uses, preservation, and disposal.
 Our aim is to identify pathways to research data management, to build on areas of strength and expertise, and to improve on tools, technologies and service supports that allow Queen's researchers to enhance research excellence and adapt to the research environment.